 Can coffee do the job for you?
 Most definitely, as you are about to find out!

-There is a difference with fat burning, as opposed to weight loss.
+There is a difference in fat burning, as opposed to weight loss.
 Weight loss is a loose term and refers to any kind of weight that is lost.

 This can include water, fat, and protein, which is not what we want to lose.
 Fat loss, on the other hand, as the name implies, refers to a loss of fat mass directly, and is what most of us are after when we say weight loss.